 PFAS at the Former Crown Vantage Site in Parchment, Mich.:

-We believe that during the time James River owned the Parchment (former Crown Vantage) mill, the mill’s operations included, at times, the manufacture of certain paper products using certain PFAS sold by 3M.
+We believe that during the time James River owned the Parchment (former Crown Vantage) mill, the mill’s operations included, at times, the manufacture of paper products using PFAS sold by 3M.
 In 1995, the mill was spun off to Crown Vantage, which likely also manufactured products containing certain PFAS sold by 3M.

 Former Parchment, Mich., Crown Vantage Site Ownership and Related Events Timeline:

 - 1909: Kalamazoo Vegetable Parchment Co.
 (KVP) opens a parchment mill just outside the city of Kalamazoo, Mich. (community is subsequently named Parchment)